LES FRERES MICHOT

 And trying to figure out,

-If he is going further or coming back.
+If he is going to go farther away or come back.

 5. LA VALSE DE BAYOU LAFOURCHE (BAYOU LAFOURCHE WALTZ)